timothyhull/breadpool-self-eval/docs/game_video_clips.md

     === "Overview :material-cursor-default-click:"

-        - At the ≈1:11:44 mark in this video, while serving as a JR, I observe White #30 legally block my jammer, Purple #88, OOB.
+        - At the ≈1:11:44 mark in this video, while serving as a JR, I observe White #30 legally block my Jammer, Purple #88, OOB.
         - As Purple #88 skates in non-derby direction while OOB, I keep track of White #30 who has superior position on Purple #88.
         - White #30 skates in non-derby direction while remaining in bounds until Purple #76 initiates a legal block that forces White #30 to place a toe stop OOB.